-The three sidebars have been running alongside the official Cannes Film festival from the sixties mostly, each offering a completely independent selection of movies that are considered more innovative.
-Although there are awards, such as the Grand Prix (Nespresso award), the SACD Prize for best screenplay and the ACID Prize that helps the film to be distributed, they are generally considered to be less less competitive than the main event.
+The three sidebars have been mostly running alongside the official Cannes Film festival from the sixties.
+Each of them offers a completely independent selection of movies that are considered more innovative.
+The events have their awards, such as the Grand Prix (Nespresso award), the SACD Prize for best screenplay and the ACID Prize.
+The main benefit, however, is the help they bring in getting distribution.
+They are generally considered to be less competitive than the main Palme event.

 Directors that have been discovered at the Critics Week, for example, include Bernardo Bertolucci, Leos Carax, Wong Kar-wai and François Ozon.